Homily (Reflection) for Wednesday of the Third Week of Easter (08th May, 2019) on the Gospel

 Topic: Unless one believes.

-Today’s gospel started from the last verse of yesterday’s gospel (Jn 6:35).
+Today’s gospel started with the last verse of yesterday’s gospel (Jn 6:35).
 Jesus said to the people that whoever comes to Him will not be driven away in accordance with the will of He who sent Him.
 He explained the will of His Father,

 ...that I should lose nothing of all that he has given me, but raise it up on the last day.
 This is indeed the will of my Father, that all who see the Son and believe in him may have eternal life; and I will raise them up on the last day.